maameamabainson/BIP_Project_DM_Heterogenous_KG/README.md

 -  obesity disorder was strictly saved as a disease.
 We converted to effect/phenotype.

-Manual inspection revealed that some of these entities (all except Insulin resistance) connected to Type 2 diabetes after 3 or more indirect connections, making it difficult to incorporate naturally.
+Manual inspection revealed that some of these entities (all except Insulin resistance and Hypoinsulinemia) connected to Type 2 diabetes after 3 or more indirect connections, making it difficult to incorporate naturally.
 We built shorter connections between T2DM and the core effects and comorbid infections of interest, with justification from the literature.

 Subgraph extraction was then done with the following (one-hop) algorithm.